 You will end up getting a ton of pins that you cannot use in your feed and it confuses visitors as to what your niche is if you save these pins into your boards.

 If you want to follow random boards, make them secret by clicking the pencil icon of the board and flipping the toggle switch to ‘secret’.

 You can create as many secret boards as you want, to save random pins to.
 Or create a personal profile to save pins that interest you that are outside of your niche.
 Your call.

 You can access your feed by clicking the big red Pinterest logo in the top left of your profile.

-You should start to see niche related pins in here and they will change daily based on who you are following and what you search for.
+You should start to see niche related pins in your feed and they will change daily based on who you are following and what you search for.

 Do not be concerned about random off-niche pins unless they are taking over your feed.
 If that happens you will have to go back and reassess the boards that you follow.

 Now that you have been searching around Pinterest, you need to set up your profile with niche related boards.
 You can go back to the people that you follow to see what they named their boards if you need ideas.